MGTBench: Benchmarking Machine-Generated Text Detection: Preliminary and Related Work

 The recent advancements in LLMs can be traced back to the transformer architecture proposed by Vaswani et al.~\cite{VSPUJGKP17}, which introduces the self-attention mechanisms to allow the model to focus on different regions of the input sequence.
 Later Radford et al.~\cite{RNSS18} develop the generative pre-trained transformer (GPT) based on the transformer architectures.
 Being trained with a large corpus of text data, GPT achieves superior performance on a wide range of language generation tasks.
 GPT2~\cite{RWCLAS19}, a larger version of GPT that contains more parameters and is trained on a larger corpus, is developed and achieves better performance than GPT.
 GPT3~\cite{BMRSKDNSSAAHKHCRZWWHCSLGCCBMRSA20} is the third generation of GPT with over 175B parameters, which has been shown to be capable of generating coherent and contextually appropriate text even in situations where it is provided with minimal input or guidance.
 Since November 2022, OpenAI releases ChatGPT~\cite{chatgpt}, which is trained based on the GPT-3.5 architectures and leverages Reinforcement Learning from Human Feedback (RLHF)~\cite{CLBMLA17,SOWZLVRAC20} to improve its generation ability.
 ChatGPT shows revolutionary capabilities in generating coherent and relevant texts, which can be integrated into various applications, such as chatbots, customer service, and education.

 Another notable model series in the field is the masked language model.
 Bidirectional Encoder Representations from Transformers (BERT) developed by Devlin et al.~\cite{DCLT19} is one of the most representative models that is pre-trained using the masked language modeling task.
 Liu et al.~\cite{LOGDJCLLZS19} develop RoBERTa, which leverages a robustly optimized BERT pre-training approach and can reach an even better performance than BERT in various tasks.
 With the widespread use of LLMs for generating texts, concerns about authenticity, accountability, and potential bias have also been raised.

+In this paper, we consider six representative powerful LLMs, including ChatGPT-turbo, ChatGLM, Dolly, GPT4All, StableLM, and Claude.

+\mypara{ChatGPT-turbo~\cite{chatgpt}} ChatGPT is an advanced large language model built upon the GPT-3.5 architecture and specifically designed to generate highly human-like responses.
+To achieve this capability, ChatGPT is fine-tuned with Reinforcement Learning from Human Feedback (RLHF)~\cite{SOWZLVRAC20} where human trainers actively engage in conversations with ChatGPT.
+Here we consider the latest iteration of ChatGPT, namely ChatGPT-turbo.

+\mypara{ChatGLM~\cite{chatglm}} ChatGLM is another large language model based on the GLM (General Language Model) frameworks~\cite{DQLDQYT22}.
+The training process involved a combination of supervised fine-tuning, feedback bootstrap, and RLHF, thus enabling it to generate responses that are in accordance with human-like patterns and preferences.

+\mypara{Dolly~\cite{dolly}} Dolly is an instruction-following large language model released by Databricks.
+It is trained on around 15K instruction/response records, generated by Databricks employees in capability domains such as brainstorming, classification, closed QA, generation, information extraction, open QA, and summarization.

+\mypara{GPT4All~\cite{gpt4all}} GPT4All is an open-source assistant-style large language model.
+It is trained over a massive curated corpus including word problems, story descriptions, multi-turn dialogue, and code.

+\mypara{StableLM~\cite{stablelm}} StableLM is an auto-regressive language model based on the NeoX transformer architecture~\cite{neox}.
+It is fine-tuned on various chat and instruction-following datasets.

+\mypara{Claude~\cite{Claude}} Claude, developed by Anthropic, is an AI language model similar to OpenAI's ChatGPT.
+It is designed to engage in natural language conversations, provide helpful responses, and assist users with a variety of tasks.